mashmatrix/msmx-sheet-integration-examples/README.md

 <img width="2055" alt="filter-control-integration-screen" src="https://github.com/mashmatrix/msmx-sheet-integration-examples/assets/23387/03a43eb9-b823-405f-83ee-5bfccc3077a2">

 On "Filter Condition Integration" tab, there are two components in the page.
-One is the custom control component, which publishes `setParameter` message according to the control input by the user.
+One is the custom control component, which publishes `setParameters` message according to the control input by the user.
 Another is a Mashmatrix Sheet component that lists accomodations data in the org, which references parameter valueｓ in its filters.
 By changing the control input in the control component, the sheet component will be automatically refreshed to list the records matching with the inputted conditions.